Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 # The StatusBar

-- Can be configured to be rendered as overlay or as own screen part
+- Can be configured to be rendered as an overlay or as its own screen part
 - Fields are fully customizable (including the option to toggle between the use of Emojis or Text)
   <br/>[Appearance & Startup Settings](./8020-apperance.html#statusbar)
 - Showing the recording status as first entry: